 Even the J.D.
-Power surveys on which Comcast and TWC rely show low customer satisfaction.
+Power surveys on which Comcast and TWC rely in their FCC filing show low customer satisfaction.
 In 2013, for example, Comcast's and TWC's customer satisfaction index rankings were at or near the bottom for television service in every region surveyed.
-They ranked at the bottom in the East region, sixth and eighth out of eight in the North Central region sixth and seventh out of nine in the West region, and eighth and tenth out of ten in the South region.
+They ranked at the bottom in the East region, sixth and eighth out of eight in the North Central region, sixth and seventh out of nine in the West region, and eighth and tenth out of ten in the South region.
 For Internet service, they were below average in three of the four surveyed regions.
 In the fourth, TWC was below average, and Comcast was one bare point above the average score of 675 - on a scale of 1000.
-17
+16

-Consumers are concerned that combining two of the worst-rated companies in the U.S. will not serve them or the public interest.
-In the rest of this petition, we explain why those concerns are well-founded.
+Consumers are concerned that combining two of the worst-rated companies in the U.S. will not promote their welfare.
+In the rest of this submission, we explain why those concerns are well-founded.